Tailwind CSS vs. Semantic CSS

 The semantic version, allows you to change the design of the gallery freely.
 You name the component and style it externally.
 With Tailwind the style cannot be separated from the structure.

-Here’s a better example.
-Let’s look at the “Uses” or “Setup” page on both implementations:
+Here's a better example.
+Let's look at the Uses

-With Tailwind you must create a JavaScript component to construct a suitable HTML structure for the design.
+With Tailwind, you must create a JavaScript component to construct a suitable HTML structure for the design.
 With the semantic version, we can use Markdown in place of the custom JSX component because the generated HTML is semantic and can be styled externally with CSS selectors:

 Loose coupling makes you think content first.
 There is no need to write a component for every situation because you can use external CSS to do the heavy lifting.